dlopezkluever/HistoGuesser/._docs/phase-2-tasklist.md

   * \[ \] Display streak counter in UI
   * \[ \] Add streak fire emoji indicator

+*Note, we want the daily challange to reset at 12am Eastern Time (New York)*

 ### **Leaderboard System**

 * \[ \] Create leaderboard query service